 Urban traffic jam

-This track works well for three specific scenarios: writing urban prose and noir scenes (Chandler, Leonard), city and transit podcasts, office work by former taxi drivers for whom this background is familiar, and sound design (as reference).
-Pairs with Highway, Car Alarm, City Noise.
-Not for sleep, meditation or long analytical work — the psychological subtext of "stuck" gets in the way of a feeling of freedom.
+This track works well for writing urban prose and noir scenes (Chandler, Leonard), for city and transit podcasts, for office work by former taxi drivers for whom the background is familiar, and for sound design (as reference).
+Pairs with Highway, Car Alarm and City Noise.
+Not for sleep, meditation or long analytical work; the psychological subtext of stuck gets in the way of a feeling of freedom.

 Related Sounds